isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/docs/2a-SetupPipeline-GoldLayerFabricLakehouse.md

    ![Configure CreateCMSDataTable Notebook Activity Name](../Images/LakehousePipelineCreateCMSDataTableActivity1.jpg)

-9. With CreateCMSDataTable Notebook Activity selected, switch to the Settings Tab and select *02-CreateCMSDataTable* Notebook.
+9. With CreateCMSDataTable Notebook Activity selected, switch to the Settings Tab and select **02-CreateCMSDataTable** Notebook.

    ![Configure CreateCMSDataTable Notebook Activity Notebook](../Images/LakehousePipelineCreateCMSDataTableActivity2.jpg)

-10. Now, repeat Steps 7 to 9 to add another Notebook Activity for *03-CreateCMSStarSchemaTables* Notebook so that Data Pipeline canvas looks like as the screenshot show below.
+10. Now, repeat Steps 7 to 9 to add another Notebook Activity for **03-CreateCMSStarSchemaTables** Notebook so that Data Pipeline canvas looks like the screenshot below.

     ![Configure CreateCMSStarSchemaTables Notebook Activity](../Images/LakehousePipelineCreateCMSStarSchemaTablesActivity.jpg)

-11. Connect three Activities by dragging On Success from DownlaodCMSDAta Activity to CreateCMSDataTable Activity and from CreateCMSDatable Activity to CreateCMSSTarSchemaTables as show in the screenshot below.
+11. Connect three Activities by dragging **On Success** link from **DownlaodCMSDAta** Activity to **CreateCMSDataTable** Activity and from **CreateCMSDatable** Activity to **CreateCMSSTarSchemaTables** as show in the screenshot below.

     ![Connect Notebook Activities](../Images/LakehousePipelineConnectActivities.jpg)